 Canada boasts a highly developed, resource-rich economy.
 It is a global leader in mining, energy, agriculture, forestry, and fisheries, but also excels in technology, finance, manufacturing, and services.
 Toronto is a financial powerhouse, while Vancouver is a gateway for trade with Asia.

-Canada invests heavily in education, research, and technology, ranking high in global innovation indexes.
+Canada invests heavily in education, research, and technology, and ranks high in global innovation indexes.
 Its cities are hubs for tech startups, artificial intelligence, clean energy, and green infrastructure.

 Canada’s publicly funded healthcare system and high-quality education are points of national pride.
 Universities like the University of Toronto, McGill, and UBC attract students worldwide.